Photographer of the Year

 Whether it is glowing in the Royal Ascot sun or trekking through the mud at Carlisle in November, racing photographers are always at the centre of the action across the country.

 The Photographer of the Year prize rewards the best and most varied portfolio of images taken throughout the year.
-The prize is one of the most distinguished in sports photography and will enter its 25th year in 2022.
+The prize is one of the most distinguished in sports photography and entered its 25th year in 2022.

-McCann is the 13th individual photographer to win the prize and his Racing Post colleague Edward Whitaker is the most successful in the category with eight victories.
+Davies is the 14th individual photographer to win the prize.
+Edward Whitaker is the most successful in the category with eight victories.